Address

 Equity measures remain a priority, with the “1+4” program for minority students continuing to serve as an important channel and means to higher education.
 Enrollment data for 2024/25 confirms the ongoing participation of over 1,500 students.

 According to recent regulatory amendments, starting in 2025, higher education institutions will be required to offer a special course in the state language at the BA level.
-The Ministry of Education, Science and Youth of Georgia has developed a regulation dedicated to the special course delivery.
+The Ministry of Education, Science and Youth of Georgia has developed a regulation governing the delivery of special courses.

 2024

-In June 2024, in order to accelerate digital transformation in higher education, the legislative amendments to the laws of Georgia „On Higher Education” and “On Education Quality Enhancement” were adopted (27.06.2024).
+By legislative amendments adopted on 27 June 2024 to the Law of Georgia on Higher Education and the Law of Georgia on Education Quality Enhancement, aimed at accelerating digital transformation in higher education.
 The above-mentioned legislative amendments aim to regulate the issues related to the implementation of distance education and e-learning in higher education.
 It envisages permission for partial or full online learning (Only on the MA level).
-The package of legislative amendments also foresees recognition of education acquired abroad in distance learning mode.
+The legislative amendments package also foresees recognition of education acquired abroad in a distance-learning mode.

-On March 22, 2024, the Parliament of Georgia ratified the Global Convention on the Recognition of Qualifications concerning Higher Education, which establishes universal principles for fair, transparent, and non-discriminatory recognition of higher education qualifications and qualifications giving access to higher education and offering avenues for further study and employment.
+By Resolution of the Parliament of Georgia dated 22 March 2024, the Global Convention on the Recognition of Qualifications concerning Higher Education was ratified, establishing universal principles for fair, transparent, and non-discriminatory recognition of higher education qualifications, as well as qualifications that give access to higher education and offer avenues for further study and employment.
 In accordance with established procedures, the Convention will enter into force for Georgia on September 11, 2024.

-On February 28, 2024, the amendments were introduced to the Ministerial Order 206/n of September 2019, under which the volume of BA and MA programs has been redefined.
+By amendments to Ministerial Order No. 206/n of September 2019, adopted on 28 February 2024, under which the volume of BA and MA programs has been redefined.
 According to these amendments, Higher Educational Institutions operating in Georgia are allowed to develop educational programs at the BA level with a minimum volume of 180 ECTS in the field of study of Business and Administration.
-Before these amendments, 180 ECTS was allowed only for joint programs through international partnerships and programs in the performing arts.
+Before these amendments, only 180 ECTS were allowed for joint programs through international partnerships and for programs in the performing arts.

 In 2024, preparatory steps were taken towards introducing a results-based financing model for higher education institutions.
-At the same time, quality assurance mechanisms were further developed: the cluster accreditation model was expanded, and international experts continued to play a role in the evaluation of academic programs.
+At the same time, quality assurance mechanisms were further developed: the cluster accreditation model was expanded, and international experts continued to evaluate academic programs.

-A framework for quality assurance in doctoral programs was also approved, strengthening standards for research training.
+A quality assurance framework for doctoral programs was also approved, strengthening standards for research training.

 New regulations on e-learning in higher education were introduced, creating a legal basis for online and blended university programs.